greg-py/mcp-guard/CONTRIBUTING.md

 ## License

-By contributing to mcp-guard, you agree that your contributions will be licensed under the MIT License.
+By contributing to mcp-forge-guard, you agree that your contributions will be licensed under the MIT License.